-- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Their results (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.
+- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Smith and Itatsu gave finer estimates that (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.

-- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Their results (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.
+- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Smith and Itatsu gave finer estimates that (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.

-- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Their results (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.
+- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Smith and Itatsu gave finer estimates that (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.

-- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Their results (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.
+- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Smith and Itatsu gave finer estimates that (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.

-- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Their results (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.
+- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Smith and Itatsu gave finer estimates that (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.

-- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Their results (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.
+- Both Smith and Itatsu determined asymptotic estimates describing more detail of the behavior of Riemann's function at rational points. - Smith and Itatsu gave finer estimates that (essentially) yield the pointwise Hölder exponent of Riemann's function at rationals. - This left open the determination of the pointwise Hölder exponents at irrational points. - Duistermaat (1991) exhibited upper bounds for Hölder exponents at irrationals in terms of diophantine approximation properties of the point. - Jaffard finally settled the problem in 1996, when he showed that Duistermaat's upper bound was actually the Hölder exponent at every irrational.